About Me: Your guide to Healing and Authentic Living

 • Master’s Degree in Education, University of Pittsburgh

-• Licensed Professional Counselor in PA
+• Licensed Professional Counselor in Pennsylvania (PA) and Montana (MT)

-• Telehealth Therapist in Florida
+• Telehealth Therapist in Florida and South Carolina and Vermont

 • Membership with EMDRIA